 Meanwhile, the golf app market was exploding.
 Shot trackers.
 Swing analysers.
 GPS rangefinders.
 AI swing coaches.
 Every app was obsessed with the full swing and the tee-to-green game.
 But here's the thing that every golfer knows deep down: roughly 60% of your shots happen inside 100 yards.
 Putting, chipping, pitching, bunker play — that's where scores are actually made.
 And almost nothing existed to help golfers practise that part of the game with any real structure.

 That gap is what started Scoring Zone.
 Not a business plan.
 Not a market opportunity.
 Just a golfer who wanted a better way to practise and couldn't find one.
-So he built it himself — from his bedroom, in evenings and weekends, using Claude Code as his AI development partner.
+So he built it himself — from his bedroom, in evenings and weekends.
 No team.
 No office.
 No venture capital.
 Just a clear idea and the determination to make it real.

 The mission behind Scoring Zone is simple: give every golfer — from beginners shooting 100 to scratch players chasing +1 — a structured, scored way to practise their short game.
 Not technique videos.
 Not swing analysis.
 Not another app telling you what your swing looks like in slow motion.